And the number one worst break up in anime history goes to….

 Honestly, with not one but now two kitty mouths to feed, my budget has taken a huge hit.
 I don’t have the resources to support multiple streaming services, nor purchasing physical discs of series (other than my absolute faves).
 The otaku network usually doesn’t have a lot of capital.
 We’re not loaded; we’re poor.

 Why did I sign up for Crunchy?
-Simple: I didn’t have to have multiple premium accounts with the various producers: Funimation, Viz, and the like; media was uploaded immediately, so I didn’t have to worry about spoilers, waiting for English subs or using unreliable translations from the Japanese originals; the site was easy to use; its community was welcoming and warm.
-Overall, there was a lot to love, and, admittedly, still is.
+Simple: I didn’t have the money to have multiple premium accounts with the various producers: Funimation, Viz, and the like; media was uploaded immediately, so I didn’t have to worry about spoilers, waiting for English subs or using unreliable translations from the Japanese originals; the site was easy to use; its community was welcoming and warm.
+Overall, there was a lot to love, and, admittedly, there still is.
 The company is taking the hit as best as they can, attempting to console us with a promise of better dubs.
 Unfortunately, I don’t watch dub except for a select few, all of which are produced by Funimation.
 Crunchyroll hasn’t released a statement since the split was finalized, and I’ll update this post when/if it appears.

 So What Now?